ianiaprojects/SOI/README.md

 # SO I (Homework)

+C++ terminal Scope: create a simple command line interpretor, able to interpret a set of internally-implemented commands.
 The application should offer the following facilities:

     Accept user commands from the command line.
 The interpretor will expose a specific prompt (e.g. '$>') showing that it is prepared to accept a user command.